 - Base salary

-- Short-term incentive
+- · Short-term incentive

 - · Grant date value of mid-term incentives plus dividends earned during calendar year

-- · Grant date value of long-term incentives
+- Grant date value of long-term incentives

-The above performance graph shows how an investment of \$100 on January 1, 2018 in Class A shares at the closing price of \$36.65 or Class B shares at the closing price of \$36.32 would equate to \$125 and \$124, respectively, on December 31, 2022, whereas the same \$100 investment in the S&P/Composite Index over the same period would equate to \$139.
+The above performance graph shows how an investment of \$100 on January 1, 2019 in Class A shares at the closing price of \$31.89 would equate to \$134, respectively, on December 31, 2023, whereas the same \$100 investment in the S&P/Composite Index over the same period would equate to \$171.
 Our compensation program ensures that the compensation we pay to our executive officers is related to factors that influence share owner value.
-There is a strong correlation between the share price trend line shown in the performance graph above and the target and realized compensation levels our NEOs received during the same period.
 Share price performance, however, is not the only predictor or outcome of the success of our executive team.
 It is one of many considerations that influence our NEO compensation decisions.
+As shown in the above performance graph, TSR and NEO compensation decreased in 2020.
+In 2021, TSR increased significantly while NEO compensation levels continued to decrease.
+TSR decreased modestly year-over year for 2022 while NEO compensation levels increased, and in 2023 TSR decreased year-over-year while NEO compensation increased.